UoaWDCC/nzpmc-exam-portal/README.md

 - John Chen (Tech Lead)

 ## Structure
-This repository is split into two sub repositories, which require different node versions (so we cannot use a workspace).
+This repository is split into three sub repositories: client, server and common.
+We utilise a yarn workspace.

-Working versions include:
-- Node (16.13.1)
-- Npm (8.1.2)
+To install all node modules run `yarn` at root.

 ## Team Members
 - Sophie Lee